This post may contain affiliate links. For more information, read my disclosure policy.

 How to Make Butter Cookies

-1. Use a stand mixer with a paddle attachment or a large bowl and hand mixer, cream room temperature butter and sugar together for one to two minutes.
+1. Use a stand mixer with a paddle attachment or a large bowl and hand mixer, cream room temperature butter and sugar together.

 2. Mix in the egg yolk, baking powder, salt, and vanilla until the butter mixture is smooth.
 At low speed, mix in the flour until the dough forms.

-6. Preheat the oven to 350°F and line cookie sheets with parchment paper.
-Slice the logs into ¼”-thick slices and place the cookies on the prepared baking sheet.
+4. Preheat the oven and line cookie sheets with parchment paper.
+Use a sharp knife to slice the logs into ¼”-thick slices and place the cookies on the prepared baking sheet.

-7. Bake cookies for 16 to 18 minutes, or until they’re lightly golden brown around the edges and no longer glossy.
+5. Bake cookies until they’re lightly golden brown around the edges and no longer glossy.
 Cool them on the sheet and then store them in an airtight container.

 cookie dough log wrapped in plastic in a glass